 *This Post is from 2016; as of July 2018, the admission prices have changed and are updated below.
 Please note that some of the exhibits may also have changed since this post was written*

 Most people never fully enjoy living near an airport.
 We are about fifteen minutes away from Bradley International Airport, and we see many airplanes flying overhead from our backyard.
 Our child loves it.
 And I mean, loves it.
 He points out every airplane as it flies above us in the sky, shouting DEE!! (see!)
 We have made many trips to just sit over by the airport and watch the planes come in for landing and take off.

 With my nephew visiting for the week, I was searching for age appropriate activities for a 13 year old, and a 2 year old.
 It is quite the challenge.
 However, I discovered the New England Air Museum was a great solution.
 My nephew is very into engineering and technology… and my 2 year old loves airplanes!

 Another factor that sold me on this museum was that my library had a museum pass, which offered us a great discount!
-The cost of admission ranges from $7 to $12.50 depending on your age.
-Children under 3 are free.
-We ended up getting such a great deal that we invited my mother in law and niece along for the adventure!

 The New England Air Museum is located in Windsor Locks right near Bradley International Airport.
 We came in from Massachusetts, and took the back roads in through Suffield.
 It is tucked away from the main roads, but it was pretty easy to find.